SuperVK/sparse-image-repr-bep/bep.typ

   figure(
     image("./images/castle_base.png", width: 100%),
     caption: [
- Base performance of the representation
+ Base performance of the representation. \ SSIM: 0.0418
     ],
   ),
   figure(
     image("./images/castle_no_size_no_culling.png", width: 100%),
     caption: [
- No sizing in loss \
+ No sizing in loss, no culling. \ SSIM: 0.0471
- \
     ],
   ),
 )

 However when rendering the representations upscaled, the difference becomes apparant.
 Both images are trained in a 100x100 resolution, but the final render is upscaled to 150x150.

-#grid(
+#subpar.grid(
   columns: (1fr, 1fr),
   rows: (auto),
   gutter: 10pt,
-  figure(
+  align: top,
+  caption: [Comparing the upscaled renders of the representation.
+Not penalizing the size of the Gaussian clearly creates hidden artifacts], figure(
     image("./images/castle_base_upscaled.png", width: 100%),
     caption: [
- Base performance of the representation, upscaled
+ Base performance of the representation, upscaled to 150x150.
     ],
   ),
   figure(
     image("./images/castle_no_size_no_culling_upscaled.png", width: 100%),
     caption: [
- No sizing in loss, upscaled \
+ No sizing in loss, upscaled to 150x150.
- \
     ],
   ),
 )

 You will see the artifacts in the right image.
 These are not visible in the 100x100, as they are smaller than a pixel in the 100x100 render.
 This comes from the fact that the representation is infinitely detailed, but the rendering is a sampling of that representation.
 For each pixel, instead of the average over the whole pixel, only a specific spot within the pixel is picked.
 Taking the average is computationally expensive, and only shifts the same problem to the smaller level.
 These small Gaussians do influence the sample spots of the pixels, so removing them is not an option.

-#figure(
-  grid(
+This effect is also showcased in @subpixel-sampling.

+#subpar.grid(
   columns: (1fr, 1fr),
   rows: (auto),
   gutter: 0pt,
+  align: top,
   figure(
     image("./images/sampling_example_high.png", width: 100%),
     numbering: none,
     caption: [
       100x100
     ],
   ),
   figure(
     image("./images/sampling_example_low.png", width: 100%),
     numbering: none,
     caption: [
       2x2
     ],
   ),
-  ),
   caption: [
     The same Gaussian representation, sampled differently.
 In this implementation, the sampling happens at the bottom left corner.
 The bright yellow spot is not visible anymore.
-  ]
+  ],
+  label: <subpixel-sampling>
 )

+The problem with these subpixel Gaussians is that they will still contain information in the tokens, to keep these tokens pure and as close to the original image as possible, we want to remove this.

 To already penalize this in the trainig process, we will add the following loss function $L_"sizing" = overline(exp( -(s_1 + s_2) -8)) * lambda_"sizing"$ to the loss.
 Where $lambda_"sizing"$ determines how much influence this loss functions has.

 The effect of anisotropic Gaussians is fairly similiar, as can be seen below.

-#grid(
+#subpar.grid(
   columns: (1fr, 1fr, 1fr),
   rows: (auto),
   gutter: 10pt,
-  align: bottom,
+  align: top,
-  figure(
+  caption: [The same Gaussian representation, where shearing is not penalized in the loss.
+In the upscaled version the artifacts are clearly visible.
+The SSIM is 0.0396], figure(
     image("./images/castle_original.png", width: 100%),
     caption: [
- Original castle image\
+ Original castle image
- \
     ],
   ),
   figure(
     image("./images/castle_no_shear_no_culling.png", width: 100%),
     caption: [
- Representation without shearing loss \
+ Representation without shearing loss, and no culling at 100x100.
- \
     ],
   ),
   figure(
     image("./images/castle_no_shear_no_culling_upscaled.png", width: 100%),
     caption: [
- Representation without shearing loss, upscaled
+ Representation without shearing loss, and no culling, upscaled to 150x150.
     ],
   ),
 )